nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `Modduke` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**UC01: Add a Contact**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to add a contact to the list
-4. AddressBook deletes the person
+2. Modduke adds the contact

    Use case ends.

 **Extensions**

+* 1a.
+Name, phone number or email field is missing.

+  * 1a1.
+Modduke shows an error message.

+ Use case ends.

+* 1b.
+Contact with the same name already exists.

+  * 1b1.
+Modduke shows an error message.

+ Use case ends.

+**UC02: Delete a Contact**

+**MSS**

+1. User requests to list contacts
+2. Modduke shows a list of contacts
+3. User requests to delete a specific contact in the list
+4. Modduke deletes the contact

+   Use case ends.

+**Extensions**

 * 2a.
 The list is empty.

  Use case ends.

 * 3a.
-The given index is invalid.
+The given name is invalid.

   * 3a1.
-AddressBook shows an error message.
+Modduke shows an error message.

      Use case resumes at step 2.

-*{More to be added}*
+**UC03: Edit a Contact**

+**MSS**

+1. User requests to list contacts
+2. Modduke shows a list of contacts
+3. User requests to edit a specific contact in the list
+4. Modduke edits the contact

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+ Use case ends.

+* 3a.
+No optional field is provided.

+  * 3a1.
+Modduke shows an error message.

+     Use case resumes at step 2.

+* 3b.
+The given name is invalid.

+  * 3b1.
+Modduke shows an error message.

+     Use case resumes at step 2.

+**UC04: View Contacts**

+**MSS**

+1. User requests to list contacts
+2. Modduke shows a list of contacts

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+ Use case ends.

+**UC05: Label a Contact**

+**MSS**

+1. User requests to list contacts
+2. Modduke shows a list of contacts
+3. User requests to label a specific contact in the list
+4. Modduke labels the contact

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+ Use case ends.

+* 3a.
+The given name is invalid.

+  * 3a1.
+Modduke shows an error message.

+     Use case resumes at step 2.

+* 3b.
+No tags are provided.

+  * 3b1.
+Modduke shows an error message.

+     Use case resumes at step 2.

+**UC06: Clear all Contacts**

+**MSS**

+1. User requests to clear all existing contacts.
+2. Modduke deletes all existing contacts.

+   Use case ends.

 ### Non-Functional Requirements